 This course will allow students to examine the period of the Second World War in considerable depth.
 The origins of the war and subsequent diplomacy, the military dimension of the conflict, the Holocaust, and the impact of the war away from the front lines will all be themes of the course.
 The diversity of experience between 1939-1945 is striking.
 This course does not attempt to be a survey, but rather will seek to give students the opportunity to examine some of the most significant and controversial issues of the period.
 Fall semester, even-numbered years.

 HI 486 Readings and Conference 1-3 Cr

 An informal seminar course with readings and reports in selected periods of history not covered in other classes offered by the history department or other departments on campus.
 Prerequisite: Consent of the department chairperson.
 Offered by arrangement with the instructor.

 HI 493 Historical Research Practicum 3 Cr

 A practical research course conducted at the Montana Historical Society.
 Designed to familiarize research-oriented students with research, methodology, and historical materials.
 Prerequisite: Junior standing and consent of the instructor.
 Offered each semester on an arranged basis.
 This course may be taken more than once.

 A formal seminar which surveys theories and literature of history as seen in the work of a variety of historians.
 Emphasis will be on methodological and topical approaches.
 Required for all history majors.
-Offered annually in the Spring semester.
-Fulfills the writing intensive requirement.
+Recommended for spring semester of the junior year.
+Fulfills Writing Intensive requirement.
+Offered annually in the spring semester.

-HI 495 Research Seminar in History 3 credits
+HI 495 Research Seminar in History 3 Cr

 A formal seminar in which the students research, write, and evaluate major papers based on primary and secondary source materials.
-Required for all history majors.
-Offered annually in the Fall semester.
+This course also serves as a preparatory seminar for students in the history major and related fields who are writing senior theses in history.
+Offered annually in the fall semester.